Riemann surfaces of second kind and effective finiteness theorems: Holomorphic mappings into the twice punctured plane

+Suppose all compact connected components of $L$ are contractible or contractible to the hole of $X$.
 Consider a relatively compact domain ${X}''\Subset {X}$ in ${X}$ with smooth boundary which is a deformation retract of ${X}$ such that for each connected component of $L$ at most one component of its intersection with ${X}''$ is not contractible to the hole of ${X}''$.
 (See the paragraph on ''Regular zero sets''.)
 There is at least one component of $L\cap {X}''$ that is not contractible to the hole of ${X}''$.
 Indeed, otherwise the free homotopy class of each element of $\mathcal{E}$ could be represented by a loop avoiding $L$, and, hence, the monodromy of $f$ along each element of $\mathcal{E}$ would be conjugate to the identity, and, hence, equal to the identity, i.e. contrary to the assumption, $f:X\to \mathbb{C}\setminus \{-1,1\} $ would be free homotopic to a constant.